-8.4.1 CLID Authentication
+6.4.1 CLID Authentication

 CLID (Calling Line IDentification) authentication affords you the security of limiting a user to only initiate connections from a fixed location.
 The Prestige uses the caller ID sent by the switch to match against the CLIDs in the database.
 Please note that for CLID authentication to work on the Prestige, your telephone company must support caller ID.
-You must also include the AT command in the [initAT] string in Menu 2 to enable caller ID detection on the modem.

-8.4.2 Callback
+6.4.2 Callback